-A lot of owners regularly fill up their puppies’ food bowl like clockwork.
-But then they might forget to refill the water bowl which may dry up without their noticing it.
+Many owners regularly fill up their puppies’ food bowls like clockwork.
+But then they might forget to refill the water bowl, which may dry up without their noticing it.

-Enough water intake is also really important to maintain one’s health, energy, and general well-being.
+Enough water intake is also important to maintain one’s health, energy, and general well-being.

 And the bundles of playful naughtiness that puppies are, they need to drink plenty of water too.